Introducing Our Governors

 I’ve got a particular interest in two areas – STEM (science, technology, engineering and maths) progression for all and inclusion of children with additional needs as my middle child has learning disabilities, and hope to use my skills in these and other areas in education to further the great work that BJS does for our children and our community.

-Laura Gregory, Co-Opted Governor
+Laura Gregory, Community Governor

 I have been a primary school teacher for 18 years.
 I have previous Leadership experience, including the roles of Deputy Head Teacher, SENCO, Core Curriculum Leadership and previous Governor experience.
 I am currently teaching in primary schools in Hertfordshire and Buckinghamshire.